jfonseca87/Angular-Excercises-Vol-2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Branches

+Each branch represent a exercise of specific topic related with angular functionalities:
+1. main = users' CRUD in memory
+2. test_with_jasmine = users' CRUD whit unit test using jasmine
+3. test_with_jest = users' CRUD whit unit test using jest